Continuum asymptotics for tree growth models with uniform backward dynamics: Appendix: proof of Proposition

 \section{Appendix: proof of Proposition \ref{prop:evans}}

 Here we will sketch the proof of Proposition \ref{prop:evans}.
 Large parts of it are analogous to arguments seen in Evans, Grübel, Wakolbinger \cite[Sections 6 and 7]{evans_doob-martin_2017} with the difference being that the authors of \cite{evans_doob-martin_2017} consider only binary trees.
+Compare this also to \cite[Sections 6 and 8]{birkner_patricia_2020} which discusses a similar proof for the modified definition of dendritic systems in \cite{birkner_patricia_2020}.
 We present the proof to give the reader a more complete picture.

-The proof consists of three steps: First, we go from the dendritic system to an ultra--metric on $\NN$ which can be represented in a coalescent.
+The proof consists of three steps: First, we go from the dendritic system to an ultra--metric on $\NN$ which can be represented by coalescent tree.
+In doing this, we lose information about the planar structure.
 Secondly, we apply a theorem of Gufler \cite{gufler_representation_2018} to derive a sampling procedure for the ultra--metric.
 The ultra--metric can be represented by sampling points from a real tree.
-In doing this, we lose information about the planar structure.
-We recover the planar structure in a third step by use of the Aldous--Hoover--Kallenberg theory of exchangeable arrays, see the book of Kallenberg \cite[Chapter 28]{kallenberg_foundations_2021} for a general reference.
+In a third step, we recover the planar structure by use of the Aldous--Hoover--Kallenberg theory of exchangeable arrays, see the book of Kallenberg \cite[Chapter 28]{kallenberg_foundations_2021} for a general reference.

 In the following sections we encode a given exchangeable, ergodic dendritic system $\mathcal{D}=(\NN, \sim, \preceq,p)$.
-This dendritic system was obtained from a tree--valued Markov chain $(T_n, n\geq 1)$ with uniform backward dynamics.
+This dendritic system was obtained from a tree--valued Markov chain $(T_n, n\geq 1)$ with uniform backward dynamics, see Proposition \ref{prop:tree_growth_to_dendritic+ergodic}.
+Each section corresponds to one of the step of the proof of Proposition \ref{prop:evans} outlined above.
 We will end up with the objects of Proposition \ref{prop:evans}: a rooted real tree $(\bfT,d,r)$, a probability measure $\mu$ and a function $F$ which encodes the planarity function $p$ of $\mathcal{D}$.